YogliB/svelte-component-template/README.md

 3. Make sure your component is exported in `src/components/components.module.js`.

-4. Make sure your component is imported and nested in `src/App.svelte`.
+4. Make sure your component is imported and nested in `src/App.svelte`, so you can preview and test it.

 5. Navigate to [localhost:5000](http://localhost:5000) to see your components live.

 ## Consuming Components